 When Constant Surface Speed is selected, the RPM is limited to the specified gear's speed range.
-To limit the maximum spindle speed to a lower RPM, set Max Speed in the Job Setup dialogue.
+To limit the maximum spindle speed to a lower RPM, set Max Speed.

 Tool position

 Tool Position is optional.
 The current tool will move to the entered coordinates before prompting to change the tool.
 This allows the current tool to be moved away from the part for changing.